An Overview of Wood Veneers

 As the finish to a woodworking project, wood veneers give an immediate impression of the high quality of a QCP-certified woodworker’s work.
 In turn, this quality standard helps you generate repeat business and greater demand for your services.

-You will find a lot of handy information and guidance about wood veneer specifications in the Architectural Woodwork Standards, section four.
+You will find a lot of handy information and guidance about wood veneer specifications in the AWI-300 sections on Materials.
 This section covers wood panels and wood veneers in detail, as well as compliance requirements.

 Contact us to find out more about how the Architectural Woodwork Institute’s Quality Certification Program can build your reputation for high-quality woodwork.